 The second fundamental principle of traveling is that “people minimize their generalized costs of travel […] through a combination of the costs of travel and the time taken for travel.”

 Both principles are very important, according to Banister.
-They are often used in various transport studies, evaluations, and analysis to help urban planners find better and more efficient solutions to the day-to-day problems they face.
+They are often present in various transport studies, evaluations, and analyses to help urban planners find better and more efficient solutions to the day-to-day problems they face.

 “They help explain the predominance of transport solutions to urban problems, and the huge growth in faster and longer distance travel, as the increased speed of travel has outweighed the increased costs of travel.”